jdw1996/cryptopals/README.md

 all of the solutions in Ubuntu 16.04; they may or may not work on other operating systems.
 I'll note any non-standard libraries that I use.

+### C

+My C solutions are currently under construction.
+This section will be updated once some are ready.

 ### Haskell

 In `haskell/setX/`, run `ghc --make sXcYmain.hs` to build the program for Set `X` Challenge `Y`.